EU lawmakers back French push to limit U.S. trade talks

 BRUSSELS European Union lawmakers voted on Thursday to limit the scope of a proposed free-trade deal between Europe and the United States, backing French demands to leave out culture and potentially irritating Washington.

-The European Parliament, which can veto EU trade accords, voted 460 in favor and 105 against with 28 abstentions to limit Brussels' room for maneuver in talks on a deal that would encompass almost half the world's economic output.
+The European Parliament, which can veto EU trade accords, voted 460 in favour and 105 against with 28 abstentions to limit Brussels' room for manoeuvre in talks on a deal that would encompass almost half the world's economic output.

 "It is crucial not to consider culture as a pure commodity," said Helga Truepel, a member of the parliament from the German Greens party.